 Learning the proper ways to prevent gum disease is one of the best tools patients can have.
 We recommend that patients floss daily, brush twice daily, and visit our office regularly for routine screenings and cleanings.
 By adopting healthy oral health habits, you can reduce your risk of gum disease.

 At Morristown Cosmetic Dentistry.
 We offer a full range of gum disease treatments for patients of all ages.
-After a thorough dental health exam, Dr. Gittleman can create a comprehensive treatment plan to address your dental health needs.
+After a thorough exam, Dr. Gittleman can create a detailed treatment plan for your dental needs.

 Treatments for gum disease may include:

-• Periodontal Surgery: In advanced cases of gum disease, an oral surgeon may perform gum surgery to remove the size of periodontal pockets and help promote healthier teeth and gums.
+- Periodontal Surgery: In advanced gum disease, an oral surgeon may perform gum surgery.
+This reduces pocket size and promotes healthier teeth and gums.

 Periodontal Therapy FAQs

 Here, we aim to address common concerns and provide answers to frequently asked questions about periodontal disease.
-Whether you are seeking information about its causes, symptoms, or treatments, we hope to provide you with some insight that will help you.
-Understanding gum disease is vital to maintaining good oral health and to helping you make informed decisions about your dental health.
+Whether you are seeking information about its causes, symptoms, or treatments, we hope to provide you with insights that will help.
+Understanding gum disease is vital for good oral health.
+It helps you make informed decisions about your dental care.

 Is gum disease contagious?

-No. Gum disease can not be contracted like a virus.
-Gum disease develops over time when a dentist leaves your bleeding gums untreated.
+No. You can’t contract gum disease like a virus.
+Gum disease develops over time when a dentist fails to treat your bleeding gums.
 You can not contract gum disease by kissing or sharing food with someone with it.

 Why is periodontal therapy necessary to cure gum disease?

 Gum disease does not go away on its own without medical intervention.
-Only your dentist or periodontist can help you treat your symptoms once it has been determined that your gingivitis has become gum disease.
-The best thing to do is address your bleeding gums as soon as possible to avoid developing gum disease and periodontitis.
+Only your dentist or periodontist can treat gum disease once it develops.
+To avoid this, address bleeding gums as soon as possible.

 What treatment will I require in the early stages of gum disease?

-If it has been determined that you are in the early stages of gum disease, a comprehensive scaling and root planing procedure will be conducted.
+If you are in the early stages of gum disease, we will perform a scaling and root planing procedure.
 Most patients who get this done avoid developing more severe symptoms.
 Some patients only need a scaling and root planing treatment to reverse their periodontal issues.

 Yes, we can reverse gum disease in its early stage, known as gingivitis.
-Through good oral hygiene practices, such as regular brushing and flossing, along with professional dental cleanings, we can help you get your oral hygiene back on track.
+Regular brushing, flossing, and professional cleanings can help restore your oral health.
 However, in its more advanced stage, periodontitis, we can only help you manage your gum disease.
-Further damage is prevented but not fully reversed.
+You can prevent further damage, but not fully reverse it.

 How do you diagnose gum disease?

 Dr. Gittleman will diagnose your gum disease through a comprehensive examination.
-This may include assessing symptoms, inspecting gum tissues, measuring the depth of gum pockets, reviewing dental records, taking X-rays, and performing other tests.
+This may include checking symptoms, examining gums, measuring pocket depth, reviewing records, taking X-rays, and performing other tests.
 These will help him evaluate your overall oral health and the presence of any periodontal disease.

 Can gum disease affect my overall health?

 Yes, gum disease can affect your overall health.
-The bacteria from gum disease can enter the bloodstream, increasing your risk of heart disease, stroke, diabetes, and other health conditions.
+Bacteria from gum disease can enter your bloodstream.
+This increases your risk of heart disease, stroke, diabetes, and other conditions.
 Regular dental check-ups and oral hygiene are vital to preventing and managing gum disease for overall health.

 Schedule a Screening For Gum Disease in Morristown, NJ